panosc-eu/panosc/Work Packages/WP6 EOSC Integration/WP6 telco #18.md

 ## Agenda:

-Demonstration of the kubernetes+helm+rancher stack in the DESY compute cloud
+1. Demonstration of the kubernetes+helm+rancher stack in the DESY compute cloud
+2. Organisation of the AAI training (location, indico, Agenda, date, PanOSC + ExPaNDS, Preparation of the participants...).
+3. AOB

 ## Discussions: